rabbitmq/rabbitmq-clusterer/README.md

 Compiled plugin file needs to be placed into .

 To use the plugin, it is necessary to override `RABBITMQ_BOOT_MODULE` to `rabbit_clusterer`.
-This is done similarty to [other RabbitMQ environment variables](http://rabbitmq.com/configure.html).
+This is done similarly to [other RabbitMQ environment variables](http://rabbitmq.com/configure.html).

 Because this plugin coordinates RabbitMQ node start, it needs to be manually added to the Erlang VM code path: